 The project was conceptualised in 2007 with the site being selected in 2011.
-Design works started in 2012, the first concrete was poured in November 2013, and above-ground works started in September 2014.
-The first unit is scheduled for commissioning in November 2018, followed by the second unit in July 2020.
+Design works started in 2012, the first concrete was poured in November 2013 and above-ground works started in September 2014.
+The first unit was scheduled for commissioning in November 2018, followed by the second unit in July 2020.

-The project is being overseen by the state enterprise Directorate for Nuclear Power Plant Construction under the Ministry of Energy, who will also be the operator.
+The project is being overseen by the state enterprise Directorate for Nuclear Power Plant Construction, who will also be the operator, under the Ministry of Energy.

 The overall investment for the development of the power plant is estimated to be $11bn.
 The governments of Belarus and Russia will jointly finance 90% of the cost.

-The 2,400MW Baltic nuclear power plant, comprising two units of 1,200MW each, is being constructed in the north-east of the Kaliningrad Region, within the Neman municipal area of Russi..
+The 2,400MW Baltic nuclear power plant, comprising two units of 1,200MW each, is being constructed in the northeast of the Kaliningrad Region, within the Neman municipal area of Russia.

-The project will further generate approximately 8,000 jobs during the peak construction period and 1,000 new permanent jobs, when it starts operations.
+The project will also generate approximately 8,000 jobs during the peak construction period as well as 1,000 new permanent jobs when it starts operations.

-The project site covers an area of approximately 449,94ha.
+The project site covers an area of approximately 44,994ha.
 It was selected out of 54 potential locations evaluated.
-The nearest bordering state to the project site is the Republic of Lithuania, the distance being 23km.
+The nearest bordering state to the project site is the Republic of Lithuania, which is 23km away.

 The Belarusian NPP will integrate two third-generation VVER-1200 type reactors (AES-2006), which are a Russian version of the Pressurised Water Reactor (PWR).
 The NPP is designed to accommodate two additional reactors by 2025.
 Similar reactors are also being used at the Leningradskaya NPP-2 in Russia and Hanhikivi-1 NPP in Finland.

-Each of the two reactors at Belarusian NPP will have a service life of 50 years and a net efficiency of 33.9%.
+Each of the reactors will have a service life of 50 years and net efficiency of 33.9%.
 The energy consumption for their internal needs will not exceed 7.48% of the nominal power.

-As of July 2015, approximately 68,400t of reinforcement bars were installed and 456,300m of concrete were poured and the construction works have crossed the 20% mark.
+As of July 2015, approximately 68,400t of reinforcement bars had been installed, 456,300m of concrete poured and the construction works had crossed the 20% mark.

-The NPP project further involves the upgrade of the national power grid to accommodate the additional power, and construction of an urban settlement for the workers involved in the project, including a training centre.
+The NPP project further involved the upgrade of the national power grid to accommodate the additional power and construction of an urban settlement for the workers involved in the project, including a training centre.

-The lifting and transportation of heavy construction materials are being performed deploying a Liebherr 11350 hoisting crane with a lifting capacity of 1,350t.
+The lifting and transportation of heavy construction materials was performed by deploying a Liebherr 11350 hoisting crane with a lifting capacity of 1,350t.